About Me

 The belonging you’re looking for can be found when you come home to yourself.
 Together, let’s create the roadmap that helps get you there.

 My MA is in Counseling Psychology with an emphasis in Trauma and Abuse from The Seattle School of Theology and Psychology.
-I offer EMDR and have completed Level II training in Narrative Focused Trauma Care with The Allender Center.
-I am trained psychodynamically and enjoy bringing depth and attachment theories to my work, along with Internal Family Systems and somatic practices.
+I am trained psychodynamically and enjoy bringing depth and attachment theories to my work, along with parts work and somatic practices.
+I have completed Level II training in Narrative Focused Trauma Care with The Allender Center and am also trained in EMDR.
 My work considers how systems impact lives just as much as a person’s personal experiences.
+I am part of the leadership team of PNW Neurodiversity Network.
 I am a Licensed Mental Health Counselor Associate (LMHCA) and my license number is MC61422549.
-I receive supervision from Mysti Coccia-Eddy, MA, LMHCA (WA License #LH60252774), a Washington stat approved clinical supervisor.
+I receive supervision from B Lourenco (WA License #LH61021467), a Washington state approved clinical supervisor.